-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 2551 Elm Street

-At this revitalized Deep Ellum landmark hotel, the pool is found on the ground-level, but has some cool tech — hydraulics allow it to be raised and lowered for special events.
-The Deep End, the outdoor bar and pool deck, are both launching this spring bringing day-to-night cocktails and bites.
-Book a staycation at The Pittman to check out this one.
+At this revitalized Deep Ellum landmark hotel, the pool is found on the ground level, but has some cool tech — hydraulics allow it to be raised and lowered for special events.
+The Deep End, the outdoor bar and pool deck, will open this spring to offer day-to-night cocktails and bites.
+Book a staycation or sign up through ResortPass to purchase a day pass starting at $39 per adult and $29 per child.

 The Adolphus